CPD certified course, moving & positioning of people, online training ideal for nurses, care home staff, domiciliary carers.

-Moving and handling & positioning of people within residential care homes & the social care environment is a key part of the working day for most employees, from moving equipment, laundry, catering, supplies or waste to assisting residents in moving on a daily basis.
+Moving, handling & positioning of people within healthcare, residential care homes & the health & social care environment is a key part of the working day for most employees, from moving equipment, laundry, catering, supplies or waste to assisting residents on a daily basis.

 - Back pain and Musculoskeletal disorders, which intern can lead to inability to work

-- Moving and handling accidents, which can injure both the person being moved and the employee
+- Accidents, which can injure both the person being moved and the employee

 - Discomfort and a lack of dignity for the person being moved